moderngl/moderngl-window/README.md

 ## Setup from source

-We assume the user knows how to handle vitrualenvs.
+We assume the user knows how to handle virtualenvs.

 ```bash
 # Install the package in editable mode